Linear prediction filter coefficients

 an AR process of the correct order.
 This is because the autocorrelation

 method implicitly windows the data, that is, it assumes that signal

 samples beyond the length of

 lpc computes the least squares solution to

-and m is the length of x.
 Solving the least squares problem via the normal equations

 leads to the Yule-Walker equations